ikonentj/stadi/README.md

 stadi
 --------

 The module contains the code to formulate and solve the *static bike sharing rebalancing problem with demand intervals* (SBRP-DI).
-We have named the module as stadi for easier pronunciation.
+We have named the module as 'stadi' for easier pronunciation.
 The module is used to generate the results presented in the manuscript:

 - Ikonen, T. J., Heljanko, K., Harjunkoski, I. (2022).
 A generalized disjunctive programming model for the static bike sharing rebalancing problem with demand intervals (submitted).